Xaxis/jesse/without/README.md

 #### The Challenge

-Write a function named `without`. `without` should return the first element of an array (or list) that is passed to it.
-Passing `n` returns a copy of the array with all instances of the values removed.
+Write a function named `without`. `without` returns a copy of the array with all instances of the values removed.
 The functions arguments should look like:

 ````